-The library is located on the fourth floor of the Marley Education Center.
-It is an information center designed to meet the clinical, educational, and research needs of nursing students.
+The Library is an information center designed to meet the clinical, educational, and research needs of nursing students.
 The collection includes over 5,000 books, journals, and videos related to nursing and medicine, including 24-hour access to online databases and texts.
-There is seating for 150 with 31 publically available computers.
-The library computers are equipped with Windows 10 and Microsoft Office 2013, including Word, Excel, and PowerPoint.
+The Library computers are equipped with Windows 10 and Microsoft Office 2013, including Word, Excel, and PowerPoint.

-In addition, the library has 2 printers/copiers.
-The library has a mindful printing campaign with printing/copying guidelines posted at each printer/copier.
+In addition, the Library offers copying and printing capabilities for students.
+The library adopts a mindful printing campaign with printing/copying guidelines posted at each printer/copier.

-Hours of operation are posted on Moodle, on the library webpage, and at the library entrance.
+Hours of operation are posted on Moodle and on the Library webpage.

 Circulating books and leisure reading may be checked out for one month.
 Reserve and reference books are restricted materials for use in the library and may be borrowed on an overnight loan.
-Journals may be photocopied or scanned.
+Physical journals may be photocopied or scanned, within copyright limitations.

-The library subscribes to the following databases: CINAHL with FullText, Clinical Key for Nursing including Clinical Skills, EBSCO Health Rehabilitation and Sports Medicine, Gale's Health & Wellness Reference Center, Micromedex, Johns Hopkins ABX Guide, R2 Digital Library, McGraw-Hill eBook Library, OVID Medline, TRC Natural Medicine, TDS Health, and UptoDate.
+The library subscribes to the following databases: CINAHL with Full Text, Clinical Key for Nursing including Clinical Skills, EBSCO Health Rehabilitation and Sports Medicine, Gale's Health & Wellness Reference Center, Micromedex, Johns Hopkins ABX Guide, R2 Digital Library, McGraw-Hill eBook Library, OVID Medline, Cochrane Library, Relias, TRC Natural Medicine, TDS Health, and UpToDate.
 These online resources are available on all hospital PCs.
 Students can also access most of these electronic references by password from home with an Athens account.